peteroupc/peteroupc.github.io/random.md

 - The algorithm uses features that are not deterministic (output can vary even if input and state are the same), such as accessing the file system or the system clock.
 - The algorithm relies on undocumented, undefined, or implementation-dependent behavior or features (such as  _undefined behavior_ in C and C++, a particular hash table traversal order, or a particular size for C/C++'s `int` or `long`).</small>

-<small><sup id=Note31>(31)</sup> For more information on these uses, see B. Mulvey, "[**Hash functions**](https://papa.bretmulvey.com/post/124027987928)", _The Pluto Scarab_ July 13, 2015, and Richter, Alvarez, Dittrich, "A Seven-Dimensional Analysis of Hashing Methods and its Implications on Query Processing", _Proceedings of the VLDB Endowment_ 9(3), 2015.</small>

-<small><sup id=Note32>(32)</sup> There are many kinds of noise, such as procedural noise (including Perlin noise, cellular noise, and value noise), [**colored noise**](https://en.wikipedia.org/wiki/Colors_of_noise) (including white noise and pink noise), periodic noise, and noise following a Gaussian or other [**probability distribution**](https://peteroupc.github.io/randomfunc.html#Specific_Non_Uniform_Distributions).
+<small><sup id=Note31>(31)</sup> There are many kinds of noise, such as procedural noise (including Perlin noise, cellular noise, and value noise), [**colored noise**](https://en.wikipedia.org/wiki/Colors_of_noise) (including white noise and pink noise), periodic noise, and noise following a Gaussian or other [**probability distribution**](https://peteroupc.github.io/randomfunc.html#Specific_Non_Uniform_Distributions).
 See also two articles by Red Blob Games: [**"Noise Functions and Map Generation"**](http://www.redblobgames.com/articles/noise/introduction.html) and [**"Making maps from noise functions"**](https://www.redblobgames.com/maps/terrain-from-noise/).</small>

-<small><sup id=Note33>(33)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
+<small><sup id=Note32>(32)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
 By definition, noise functions deliver the same output for the same input.</small>

-<small><sup id=Note34>(34)</sup> Verifiable delay functions are different from proofs of work, in which there can be multiple correct answers.
+<small><sup id=Note33>(33)</sup> Verifiable delay functions are different from proofs of work, in which there can be multiple correct answers.
 These functions were first formally defined in Boneh, D., Bonneau, J., et al., "Verifiable Delay Functions", 2018, but such functions appeared earlier in Lenstra, A.K., Wesolowski, B., "A random zoo: sloth, unicorn, and trx", 2015.</small>

-<small><sup id=Note35>(35)</sup> It is outside the scope of this page to explain how to build a protocol using verifiable delay functions, commitment schemes, or mental card game schemes, especially because such protocols are not yet standardized for general use and few implementations of them are used in production.</small>
+<small><sup id=Note34>(34)</sup> It is outside the scope of this page to explain how to build a protocol using verifiable delay functions, commitment schemes, or mental card game schemes, especially because such protocols are not yet standardized for general use and few implementations of them are used in production.</small>

-<small><sup id=Note36>(36)</sup> Implementing a cryptographic RNG involves many security considerations, including these:
+<small><sup id=Note35>(35)</sup> Implementing a cryptographic RNG involves many security considerations, including these:

 1. If an application runs code from untrusted sources in the same operating system process in which a cryptographic RNG's state is stored, it's possible for malicious code to read out that state via side-channel attacks.
 A cryptographic RNG SHOULD NOT be implemented in such a process.
 See (A) and see also (B).
 2. A cryptographic RNG's state could be reused due to process forking or virtual machine snapshot resets.
 See (C) and (D), for example.